axodevelopment/RHAMQ-Tutorials/common-tasks/zero-to-tls.md

 We should see the appropriate values here...

-The keystore should show "PrivateKeyEntry" and a chain length of 3, while the truststore should show "trustedCertEntry".
+The keystore should show "PrivateKeyEntry" and a chain length of 3, while the truststore should show "trustedCertEntry" with 2 entries.

 ```bash
 keytool -list -v -keystore truststore.pkcs12 -storepass securepass -storetype PKCS12